 - Program typeSavings

-- State agencyState Treasurer's Office under the authority of the West Virginia College Prepaid Tuition and Savings Program Board of Trustees
+- State agencyState Treasurer's Office under the authority of the West Virginia College and Jumpstart Savings Program Board of Trustees

 - Program ManagerHartford Funds Management Company, LLC